QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 nohup kubectl proxy --address='0.0.0.0' --accept-hosts='.*' --disable-filter=true --accept-paths="^.*" &
 ```

-You also can enable VPN service of VPC and connect this VPN through VPN client, then open the URL on browser: http://\<client node ip\>:8001/ui，this will open dashboard console as below:
+You also can enable VPN service of VPC and connect this VPN through VPN client, then open the URL on browser: http://\<client node ip\>:8001/ui.
+The dashboard console is as below:

 ![](screenshot/dashboard.png)

-Kibana console for log management could be visited by URL like: http://client-node-ip:8001/api/v1/proxy/namespaces/kube-system/services/kibana-logging/
+You can visit Kibana console for log management at http://\<client node ip\>:8001/api/v1/proxy/namespaces/kube-system/services/kibana-logging/

 ![](screenshot/kibana.png)